Ocean Futures Cluster Development

 Ocean Futures Cluster Development Roundtable

-This roundtable is for anyone working in the ocean and marine sector, very broadly defined.
-This workshop is by invite only in order to have a focused conversation on cluster development.
-If you or someone you know would like an invite please email firstname.lastname@example.org
+Facilitated by Mayor Lisa Helps on October 25, 2019 at City Hall, this roundtable was for anyone working in the ocean and marine sector, very broadly defined.
+Note: This workshop was by invite only in order to have a focused conversation on cluster development.

 Presentation: What is a cluster and why should we consider one here?